CyberSource/cybersource-rest-client-java/Logging.md

 ## Setup
 In order to leverage the new logging framework, the following configuration settings may be added to the merchant configuration as part of LogConfiguration:

-enableLog
+* enableLog
-logDirectory
+* logDirectory
-logFilename
+* logFilename
-logMaximumSize
+* logMaximumSize

-have to be replaced by the following values:
+Have to be replaced by the following values:
-// Logging to be enabled or not. props.setProperty("enableLog", "true");
+* props.setProperty("enableLog", "true"); // Logging to be enabled or not.
-// Log directory Path
+* props.setProperty("logDirectory", "logs"); // Log directory Path
-props.setProperty("logDirectory", "logs");
-props.setProperty("logFilename", "cybs");
+* props.setProperty("logFilename", "cybs");
-// Log file size in KB
+* props.setProperty("logMaximumSize", "5M"); // Log file size in KB
-props.setProperty("logMaximumSize", "5M");

-where, enableLog, logDirectory, logFilename, logMaximumSize are variables to be provided
+where **`enableLog, logDirectory, logFilename, logMaximumSize`** are variables to be provided

 # Log4j Configuration